20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 6. Intitle:

-Want to see only pages that have your keyword in their title?
+Want to see only pages with your keyword in the title?
 Use the “intitle:” search operator just before the keyword.

 searchoperators-6